 The Jiva Spa offers various treatments – Indian and Ayurveda treatments, Yoga and meditation in a serene setting.
 I look back at my massage session with bliss.

 The best part about being in Maldives – you don’t have to do anything active if you don’t want to!
-Read a book, whisper sweet-nothings in the ear of your partner, watch the sky get fired each evening with hues of reds and orange, and relax.
+Read a book, laze at the beach, whisper sweet-nothings in the ear of your partner, watch the sky get fired each evening with hues of reds and orange, and relax.

 What puts a smile☺